Le Laperouse current position

 Review of Le Laperouse

-MS Le Laperouse cruise ship (launched in 2018) is the first of all six Compagnie du Ponant (CDP) polar expedition vessels.
-Advertised as "expedition yacths", of the same "Explorer-class" series are also the ships Le Champlain (2018), Le Bougainville (2019), Le Dumont d'Urville (fka Le Kerguelen) (2019), Le Bellot (2020) and Le Surville (2020) - all named after famous French sea explorers.
+The 2018-built MS Le Laperouse cruise ship is the first of all six Ponant-owned polar expedition vessels.
+Advertised as "expedition yachts", of the same "PONANT EXPLORERS-class" series are also the sisterships Le Champlain (2018), Le Bougainville (2019), Le Dumont d'Urville (fka Le Kerguelen) (2019), Le Bellot (2020) and Le Jacques Cartier (fka Le Surville) (2020) - all named after famous French sea explorers.